Take the quiz

 Habits acquired during childhood

-Habits can be acquired during childhood that can contribute to the development of an open bite.
+Habits can be acquired during childhood that contribute to the development of an open bite and other issues with bite.
 Parental involvement in the developmental phase is important to avoid any type of malocclusion surfacing that may have consequences for the child's oral development.

 Smiling baby with dummy.